protontypes/open-sustainable-technology/README.md

 <!--toc_end-->

 ## Renewable Energy

+> This category of tools targets the entire system design of renewable energy systems – from obtaining data, site selection, and material simulation to yield forecasting and quality control.
+While tools vary, the goal is to utilize better the energy provided by renewable energy sources.

 ### Photovoltaics and Solar Energy

+> **What?** A method for generating and storing electricity directly from sunlight

+> **How?** These tools help simulate, model, and forecast photovoltaic energy output, including optical and ray-tracing simulations; analyze and visualize system data; support quality control; and interface with solar hardware like panels, inverters, and batteries.

 - [pvlib-python](https://github.com/pvlib/pvlib-python) - A set of documented functions for simulating the performance of photovoltaic energy systems.
 - [pvfactors](https://github.com/SunPower/pvfactors) - Open source view-factor model for diffuse shading and bifacial PV modeling.
 - [gsee](https://github.com/renewables-ninja/gsee) - Global Solar Energy Estimator.